-Before lighting the main burner make sure that the heating circuit flow and return valves are open and also that the cold water input cock is open.
+Before lighting the main burner make sure that the heating circuit flow and return valves are open.

-- If external controls are installed (e.g. timeclock and thermostat) make sure that they call for heat. - Turn main switch (1) to winter mu rt

-- Turn control thermostat 4 up to its maximum setting. - Now the main burner should turn on.
-With leak detection fluid test for gas soundness of all gas components and joints. - - See paragraph 6.14 for regulating the heating circuit thermostat.
+- If external controls are installed (e.g. timeclock and thermostat) make sure that they call for heat. - Turn on main switch 1 (Fig. 50). - Turn control thermostat 4 up to its maximum setting. - Now the main burner should turn on.
+With leak detection fluid test for gas soundness of all gas components and joints. - See paragraph 6.14 for regulating the heating circuit thermostat.